Sushantshah222/vision-Robotics/README.md

 ## ▶️ Running the Code

-1. Plug Arduino into your computer.
+1. Plug Arduino into your computer and upload Arduino code into it.
+2. Close arduino IDE and shift towards Python Code.
-2. Find your serial port:
+3. Find your serial port:

 ```bash
    ls /dev/cu.*    # macOS